ndaman/damagetolerance/docs/exam 2/lecture13.md

 -   Should demonstrate your understanding of the course as a whole
 -   Choose any real object
 -   Needs to undergo some cyclic loading (for fatigue)
--   Materials, loads, and any other “given” data can be made up
+-   Materials, loads, and any other "given" data can be made up

 ----
 ## overview

 -   Estimate stress intensity factor at some critical location
--   Estimate residual strength (use a “typical” crack length)
+-   Estimate residual strength (use a "typical" crack length)
 -   Estimate fatigue life
 -   Estimate crack propagation
 -   Suggest reasonable inspection cycle for safe use